Diablo Immortal Hidden Caps & Pay-To-Win Mechanics

 The Black Smith system is one of the only ways free-to-play players can power up their equipment by grinding in the game.
 However, the recent limiters at lunch have made this option time-limited.

-How it works is that the players are allowed to level up their gear at their desired pace until level 6.
-After level 6, players must be Paragon Level 20 if they want to upgrade their equipment to level 7, and Paragon level 30 if they want to raise their gear to level 8.
+How it works is that players can level up their gear at their desired pace until level 6.
+After level 6, players must be Paragon Level 20 if they want to upgrade their equipment to level 7 and Paragon Level 30 if they want to raise their gear to level 8.
 The trend continues for all levels above level 6.

 paragon requirement for gear upgrade